inveniosoftware/docs-invenio-rdm/docs/customize/look-and-feel/theme.md

 ## Automatic re-build

 That way is to run `invenio-cli assets watch` in a separate terminal.
 This command watches for changes to assets and rebuilds them automatically.
-It run indefinitely until you cancel it via `<Ctrl+C>`.
+It runs indefinitely until you cancel it via `<Ctrl+C>`.

 It needs to "know" the assets already however.
 This means you still need to run `invenio-cli assets build` if you have added a new file to `assets/`.